Find cutting edge cancer clinical trials near you using the new Victorian Cancer Trials Link.

 Fat

 Recommendation: As part of an overall healthy diet, limit saturated fats and moderate total fat intake.
-Saturated fats are found mostly in meat and dairy products, but are also found in cakes, biscuits, snack foods and fried take-away foods.
-'Good fats' (polyunsaturated and monounsaturated) can be found in margarines, nuts, avocados and seeds.
+Saturated fats are found mostly in meat and dairy products, but are also found in cakes, biscuits, potato chips, pastries and fried take-away foods.

 Salt